alexhkurz/algorithm-analysis-2023/resources/model-checking/MutexExamples.md

 - Reducing safety and liveness properties of distributed systems to graph search.
 - Using software tools (model checkers) to analyse distributed protocols.

-We will also touch on ideas that we will deepen in later lectures:
+We will also touch on ideas that we may deepen in later lectures:

 - Model checking as sat-solving temporal logic.
 - "Bad" execution sequences as solutions of a satisfiability problem.